Nature of spin glass order in physical dimensions: Introduction

 where $\omega$ is the correction to scaling exponent associated with the zero-temperature fixed point and $B$ gives the magnitude of this correction to scaling.
 In two dimensions the length scale below which these finite size modifications of Eq. (\ref{eq:P(F,L)}) are noticeable seems to be of order roughly 60 lattice spacings \cite{hartmann:04, hartmann:03}.
 Thus only for droplets larger than 60 lattice spacings across is the simple $\mathcal{L}^{\theta'}$ visible.
 For domain walls, in two dimensions, asymptopia sets in at much smaller sizes, presumably due to having a smaller correction to scaling coefficient $B$.
 In early work, using sizes only up to $L = 12$, Bray and Moore \cite{bray:84} found the stiffness exponent $\theta$ for the size dependence of domain wall excitations to be $ - 0.294 \pm 0.009$.
 This was close to more recent results \cite{Weigel:18} using much better methods, which enabled study of sizes from $L = 8 \text{ to } 10,000$, with the result that $\theta = -0.2793 \pm 0.0003$.
 In the metastate study of Hartmann and Young \cite{hartmann:2024} in two dimensions they found that the large $L$ behavior was reached by $L= 8$ as it was domain walls and not droplets which determined the approach to asymptopia in their work.
 This suggests that it would be worthwhile to extend their work to three dimensions.
 In two dimensions the metastate behavior which they found was that predicted by the droplet picture.

-The finite size effects which we believe explain TNT effects (and their similarity to RSB effects) and their disappearance above a system size $L^*$ is of different origin to that in Eq. (\ref{eq:scalingcorr}) (see Sec. \ref{sec:discussion}).
+The finite size effects which we believe explain the origin of RSB effects and their disappearance above a system size $L^*$ is of different origin to that in Eq. (\ref{eq:scalingcorr}) (see Sec. \ref{sec:discussion}).
 They arise because when $\xi_{\text{SG}}$ is of order $L$, the behavior of the system is largely determined by the $k=0$ mode of the underlying field theory $q_{\alpha \beta}$, as in the finite size studies of Br\'{e}zin and Zinn-Justin \cite{BZ:1985}.
 It is this which produces a parallel with the SK model.
 It has been known for a long time that even in the one-dimensional Ising spin glass model with short-range interactions that many of the features usually associated with the Parisi solution of the SK model can be found when the correlation length approaches the length of the system \cite{Bray:85}.

-TNT effects are visible in quantities such as the Parisi overlap function $P(q)$ which involves the $k=0$ mode of $q_{\alpha \beta}$.
+The RSB effects are visible in quantities such as the Parisi overlap function $P(q)$ which involves the $k=0$ mode of $q_{\alpha \beta}$.
 There are, however, situations where the important excitations are \textit{not} of the size of the system.
 An example of these arises in the phenomena of temperature chaos \cite{Bray:87,FisherHuse:88, Aspelmeier:2002}.
 If the temperature is changed from a value $T_1$ to $T_2$, (where both are smaller than the transition temperture $T_c$ ) then above a length scale $\mathcal{L}_c$ the spin orientations are completely modified, where